xying21/ckb_sdk/docs/introduction/overview_go.md

 ## Contact & Support

-CKB Go SDK will be developed consistently.
-You can post comments regarding the functions of the SDK [here](https://github.com/nervosnetwork/ckb-sdk-go/issues).
-Any advice and suggestions are welcome and appreciated.
+CKB Go SDK is under continuous development.
+Comments on the functionality of the SDK can be posted [here](https://github.com/nervosnetwork/ckb-sdk-go/issues).
+Any comments and suggestions are welcome and appreciated.

 ## Quick Start

-The following steps set up a project to develop applications with **ckb-sdk-go**.
-With this quick introduction, you can get a Go project created and perform a transaction with a single input.
+A project is being setup in the following steps by using ckb-sdk-go to develop an application.
+With this quick introduction, you will be able to create a Go project and perform a transaction with a single input.

-You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
+You can either start from scratch and work through each step, or you can bypass the basic setup process that you are already familiar with.

 ### System Requirements